Fast Data-driven Greedy Sensor Selection for Ridge Regression: Related Works

 The computational complexity of the original algorithm \cite{tropp2006algorithms} of SOMP in the Frobenius-norm criterion is of the forth order as reported in \cite{maung2014improved}.
 However, it can be reduced to be of the third order shown in Table~\ref{tb: complexity} by deriving difference equations in a similar way to that in this paper.

-SOMP is a greedy method based on linear regression with multiple target variables similarly to GREG.
+SOMP is a greedy method based on linear regression model \eqref{eq: linear_regression_model} with the arbitrary target vector $y$ similarly to GREG.
 However, there are two distinct differences.
 At each iteration of the greedy selection, SOMP selects an element $i$ that minimizes the approximated estimation error

 where $E(S) = Y (I_{M} - X_S^\top (X_S X_S^\top)^{-1} X_S)$ is the error matrix for the temporary solution $S$.
 On the other hand, GREG selects an element $i$ that minimizes